 Each symposium comprises one of the following formats:

-The poster presentation to be in the form of a hard-copy printed poster.
+The poster presentation is to be in the form of a hard-copy printed poster.
 Further information on the format of posters will be available later on this website.
-The presentations will take place during coffee breaks.
-Graduate and undergraduate students are strongly encouraged to submit poster abstracts.
+Postgraduate and undergraduate students are strongly encouraged to submit poster abstracts.